-The I-20 is necessary to apply for a visa at a U.S. Consulate in order to enter the United States to study and to maintain F-1 status while attending FIT.
-To download the ISFS and for more information about applying for a visa and the terms and conditions of F-1 status, visit the the International Student Services web page at fitnyc.edu/iss.
+Those students holding F-1 status from another U.S. college must transfer their F-1 status to FIT; instructions for transfer of their SEVIS record to FIT will be sent upon receipt of the tuition deposit and the ISFS.
+An FIT-issued I-20 is necessary to maintain F-1 status while at FIT.
+To download the ISFS and for more information about applying for a visa and the terms and conditions of F-1 status, visit the International Student Services website at fitnyc.edu/iss.